GDD-Nantes/FedShop/README.md

 * Create the catalog of products (200000 by default)
 * Batch(0)= Create 10 autonomous vendors and 10 autonomous rating-sites sharing products from the catalog (products are replicated with local URL per vendors and rating sites).
 The distribution law can be controled with parameters declared in experiments/bsbm/config.yaml
 * Workload= Instantiate the 12 template queries with 10 different random place-holders, such that each query return results.
-* Compute the optimal source selection of each of the 120 queries of the Workload on Batch(0)
+* Compute the optimal source assignment of each of the 120 queries of the Workload on Batch(0)
 * For i from 1 to 9
   * Batch(i)=Batch(i-1)+10 new vendors and 10 rating-sites
-  * Compute the optimal source selection for each query of the Workload over Batch(i)
+  * Compute the optimal source assignment for each query of the Workload over Batch(i)

-We finished this process with a federation of 200 different sources.
+We finished this process with a federation of 200 different federation members.
 All information about Batch(i) are stored in ??.This overall workflow can be changed thanks to parameters declared in experiments/bsbm/config.yaml

 Please note:
 * The workflow is managed with the [Snakemake](https://snakemake.readthedocs.io/en/stable/) workflow management system.
 It allows the creation of reproducible and scalable data analyses.
 The snakemake files are located in experiments/bsbm/*.smk.
-* The generation of queries and the computation of optimal source selection requires [Virtuoso](https://github.com/openlink/virtuoso-opensource)
+* The generation of queries and the computation of optimal source assignments requires [Virtuoso](https://github.com/openlink/virtuoso-opensource)
 * The dataset generation is realized with many calls to [Watdiv](https://dsg.uwaterloo.ca/watdiv/).
 WatDiv is marginally updated and is available [here](https://github.com/mhoangvslev/watdiv/tree/e50cc38a28c79b73706ab3ee6f4d0340eedeee3f).
 It has been integrated into this github repository as a submodule.

-## Evaluate federated engines over FedShop
+## Evaluate federated-query engines using FedShop

-As the number of sources can be high, having a SPARQL endpoint per source becomes hard.
+As the number of federation members can be high, having a SPARQL endpoint per federation member becomes hard.
 We ingested all shops and rating-sites over a single Virtuoso server as Virtual Endpoints,i.e.,  each shop and rating-site has its own Virtual SPARQL endpoint.
-The different configurations relative to Batch(i) are available to configure a given Federated Query Engine.
+The different configurations relative to Batch(i) are available to configure a given federated-query engine.
 It is possible at this stage to run all FedShop Benchmark with [Kobe](https://github.com/semagrow/kobe).
 However, we also provide a benchmark runner based on Snakemake that is convenient for managing failures during the execution of the benchmark.

-Federated query engines must implement a [template](rsfb/engines/TemplateEngine.py) to be integrated in the evalution workflow.
+Federated-query engines must implement a [template](rsfb/engines/TemplateEngine.py) to be integrated in the evaluation workflow.
 Many templates are already written in [`rsfb/engines/`](rsfb/engines/).
-Once integrated, Federated query engine must be declared in `experiments/bsbm/config.yaml` to run.
+Once integrated, the engine to be tested must be declared in `experiments/bsbm/config.yaml` to run.

 The following command allows to launch the evaluation:
 ```bash